Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Exclude_resources_from_policy_assignment.md

 ---
-title: Exclude Management Groups and/or Subscription from Policy Assignment
+title: Exclude Management Groups and/or Subscriptions from Policy Assignment
 geekdocCollapseSection: true
 geekdocHidden: false
 weight: 78